JamFox/docs.jamfox.dev/docs/content/food/snacks.md

 4. If desired, season with salt and pepper.
 5. Slap the "salad" on some ciabatta or equivalent alternative and watch even the seafood haters devour it.
 6. Et voilà!

+## Undercover Tuna Dip

+Sneak this next to the chips in a small bowl and watch as people unsuspectingly try and start loving it.
+Works best without telling people that it has tuna inside to avoid suspicions and hesitation, because the concept doesn't *seem* super appetizing, but will surely be devoured if anyone gets a taste.

+!!! abstract inline "Ingredients"
+    - 1 can of tuna fillet in oil
+    - 2-3 tsp Hellmann's (or other neutral) mayonnaise
+    - Juice of half of a lemon

+**Instructions:**

+1. Combine everything and season with salt to taste.
+2. Et voilà!